Bam4d/Griddly/docs/reference/GDY/Actions/items/Behaviours/index.rst

 Behaviours
 ==========

-:Description: The list of behaviours that define what happens to objects when actions are performed on them (Dst) or by them (Src)
+:Description: The list of behaviours that define what happens to objects when actions are performed.

 .. list-table::